Connect with others who understand.

 Different Types of CAH Cause Different Symptoms

-CAH is a group of related diseases caused by a problem with the adrenal glands.
-These glands are located on top of the kidneys and are responsible for making different types of hormones, including:
+Congenital adrenal hyperplasia is a group of related diseases caused by a problem with the adrenal glands.
+These glands are located on top of the kidneys and are responsible for making different types of hormones.
+These include:

-• Testosterone and other androgens needed for normal sexual development
+• Testosterone and other androgens needed for sexual development

 • Cortisol, which helps to regulate stress, blood pressure, and blood sugar

-• Aldosterone, which regulates how much sodium is in the body
+• Aldosterone, which regulates how much sodium and water is in the body

-There are two main types of CAH — classic CAH and nonclassic CAH.
-Classic CAH is typically diagnosed in babies and can cause severe, even fatal, symptoms if left untreated.
+The form of CAH you have affects which symptoms you experience.
+There are two main forms of CAH — classic CAH and nonclassic CAH.
+Classic CAH is typically diagnosed in babies.
+In its most severe form, it can cause serious, even fatal, symptoms if untreated.
 The most common subtypes of classic CAH are:

-Some people with CAH have mild symptoms, or even no symptoms at all.
-However, if you’re living with CAH, it’s important to recognize any signs that something isn’t right.
-Below are nine symptoms of CAH that you should be aware of.
+No matter what form of CAH you have, it’s important to recognize any signs that something isn’t right.
+Below are eight symptoms of CAH to be aware of.

-Salt-wasting CAH, the most severe form of CAH, is caused by low levels of aldosterone.
-When aldosterone levels are too low, the body loses too much sodium during urination.
-This is known as a salt-wasting crisis, and it can happen in children and babies, even days after birth.
-A salt-wasting crisis can cause:
+Salt-wasting CAH, the most severe form of CAH, is caused by low levels of cortisol and aldosterone.
+When aldosterone levels are too low, the body loses too much sodium and water during urination.
+When a cortisol deficiency, severe dehydration, and other salt-loss issues cause a medical emergency, this is known as a salt-wasting adrenal crisis.
+This can happen in children and babies, even in the days and weeks after birth.
+A salt-wasting adrenal crisis can cause:

 • Problems with eating